sborms/sborms/README.md

 # Hello 👋

 Is it me you're looking for?
-Probably not, but while you are here let me tell you a bit about myself (be warned, there's going to be a lot of "I").
+Probably not, but while you are here let me tell you a bit about myself.

 In case you'd like to reach out to me, one of these platforms is best:
 <p>